Building Firefox On Windows

 The Firefox build process is both I/O and CPU-intensive, and can take a long time to build even on modern hardware.
 Minimum and recommended hardware requirements for Mozilla development are:

 - 35 GB free disk space.
-This amount of disk space accommodates Visual Studio 2013 Community Edition, the required SDKs, the MozillaBuild package, the Mercurial source repository and enough free disk space to compile.
-A fast SSD is recommended; the Firefox build process is I/O-intensive.
+This amount of disk space accommodates Visual Studio 2015 Community Edition, the required SDKs, the MozillaBuild package, the Mercurial source repository and enough free disk space to compile.
+A solid-state hard disk is recommended; the Firefox build process is I/O-intensive.

 The Mozilla build process requires many tools that are not preinstalled on most Windows systems.
 In addition to Visual Studio, install MozillaBuild, a software bundle that includes the required versions of bash, GNU make, autoconf, Mercurial, and much more.